Nishchay1571999/medium-clone/README.md

 getStaticPaths is a function in Nexy js which states the items to be prebuilt as a static pages and how to build them

+use yarn i to install node modules in the project and also in sanity studio to install all the node modules